katze225/Katze-AntiBot/README.md

 ## 🛡️ Katze-AntiBot
 ### Features

-- Easy to use.
+- Easy to use
-- High performance.
+- High performance
-- Best protection.
+- Best protection

 ### Usage
 `Add the .jar file to the plugins folder and start your server.`